gbaydin/hypergradient-descent/README.md

 ## What is a "hypergradient"?

 In gradient-based optimization, one optimizes an objective function by using its derivatives (gradient) with respect to model parameters.
-In addition to this basic gradient, a "hypergradient" is the derivative of the same objective function with respect to the optimization procedure's hyperparameters (such as the learning rate).
+In addition to this basic gradient, a _hypergradient_ is the derivative of the same objective function with respect to the optimization procedure's hyperparameters (such as the learning rate).
 There can be many types of hypergradients, and in this work we're interested in the hypergradient with respect to a scalar learning rate.

 ## How can I use it for my work?